maxwelloduor/Python-Project/Mall Customer-Segmentation and Clustering/README.md

 ```

-I was looking for outliers, and from the boxplots, I observed that there  is one outliers in the 'Annual income' visualizaton.
+I was looking for outliers, and from the boxplots, I observed that there  is one outlier in the 'Annual income' visualizaton.

 ![data4](https://github.com/maxwelloduor/Python-Project/assets/137492526/b4958515-18db-4994-891a-0be1a41a5f77)